 Federal regulations require the City to provide for citizen participation in the preparation of the Annual Action Plan.
 Though required by a regulation, the City values this as a tool for understanding the true needs of the community.
-The City of Carson hosted a public hearing convened by the Citywide Advisory Commission (CAC) on February 23, 2017 at City Hall.
-The CAC convened another public hearing on March 9, 2017 to hear presentations from organizations applying for CDBG funding.
+The City of Carson hosted a public hearing convened by the Citywide Advisory Commission (CAC) on February 8, 2018 at City Hall.
+The CAC continued that public hearing to February 22, 2018 to hear presentations from organizations applying for CDBG funding.

-The CAC met again in an open public meeting on March 23, 2017, but the process encountered an unanticipated delay as delays in the Federal appropriations process rendered HUD unable to inform participating local governments what their CDBG allocations were for PY 2017.
+The CAC met again in an open public meeting on March 8, 2018, but the process encountered an unanticipated delay as delays in the Federal appropriations process rendered HUD unable to inform participating local governments what their CDBG allocations were for PY 2018.
 HUD issued guidance advising the local governments to not submit their Annual Action Plans until HUD had notified them of their allocation amounts.
 Once these allocations had been provided, the local governments would have 60 days to submit their Annual Action Plans.
-HUD issued further guidance waiving the normal requirement for a 30-day period of public review and comment prior to submitting an Annual Action Plan, replacing it with a 14-day period for PY 2017 Annual Action Plans.
-HUD published the PY 2017 CDBG allocations on June 12, 2017.
+HUD released the PY 2018 CDBG allocations on May 1, 2018.